-(a) The oil pump shall be disassembled, cleaned, inspected and parts remachined to restore correct clearances and finishes, and reassembled with suitable priming lubricant or replaced with new or remanufactured unit.
-The pressure relief valve assembly shall be disassembled and checked or replaced with a new or remanufactured unit.
+- (a) Oil pump and pressure relief valve.
+The oil pump shall be disassembled, cleaned and inspected and remachined to restore correct clearances and finishes, and reassembled with suitable priming lubricant or replaced.
+Pressure relief valve assemblies 3/4 the pressure relief valve assembly shall be dismantled and cleaned and the valve and springs replaced prior to reassembly, or replaced with a new or remanufactured unit.
 The oil pump drive shall be inspected and replaced when necessary.

-(b) All push rods shall be inspected for straightness, damage and wear and replaced as necessary.
+- (b) All push rods shall be inspected for straightness, damage and wear and replaced as necessary.

-(c) The following shall be replaced:
+- (c) The following shall be replaced:

-- (1) Timing belt
+- (1) Timing belt.

-- (2) Timing chains
+- (2) Timing chains.

-- (3) Unhardened chain sprockets
+- (3) Unhardened chain sprockets.

-- (4) Rocker assemblies

-(d) The following may be reused, if in good condition, replace or rebuild if considered necessary:
+- (d) The following may be reused, if in good condition, replaced or rebuilt if considered necessary:

-- (1) Hardened chain sprockets - (2) Timing chain guides and chain tensioners
+- (1) Hardened chain sprockets.

+- (2) Timing chain guides and chain tensioners.

-- (3) Timing belt sprockets
+- (3) Timing belt sprockets.

-- (4) Timing and drive gears
+- (4) Timing and drive gears.

-- (5) Timing gear hub and/or assemblies

-(e) All other rotating or wearing components, the condition of which may influence engine noise, performance, emission performance or durability, shall be removed, inspected and rebuilt or replaced as required.
+- (e) Miscellaneous rotating or wearing components, the condition of which may influence engine noise, performance, emission performance or durability, shall be removed, inspected and rebuilt or replaced as required.

-(f) All bolts, screws, nuts and mating threads shall be checked for suitability for reuse.
+- (f) All bolts, screws, nuts and mating threads shall be checked for suitability for reuse.
 Torque to yield bolts should be checked or replaced in accordance with manufacturer's recommendations and specifications.

-(g) Vibration damper assemblies should be checked for specifications and reused or replaced in accordance with manufacturer's recommendations.